-Often the best available solution will be to superimpose the known, current contaminant distribution on top of a calibrated flow model and allow that to predict the development of the contaminant plume over time.
+Often the best available solution will be to superimpose the known, current contaminant distribution on top of a calibrated flow model and run the model to predict the development of the contaminant plume over time.
 For practical purposes, this is the modelling methodology that will be used to predict future contaminant distributions at most real-world contaminated sites.